This week, the Fed confirmed a tighter balance sheet and Americans continued to take on massive amounts of debt.

 - The most magical place on earth’s $1 billion legal mess

 Since last year, anyone with an M1 Invest brokerage account can have exposure to cryptocurrency holdings through exchange traded funds (ETFs), trusts, mining firms, and public companies.
 Our latest post shares the fundamentals of crypto and how to factor it into your financial planning.

 Explore options for investing in crypto on M1 →

 Seabury Stanton, then President of Berkshire Hathaway (BRK.A), sent a letter to shareholders offering to buy 225,000 shares for $11.375 per share.
 But one shareholder, Warren Buffett, had a verbal agreement to sell for $11.50.
 Upset at the news, Buffett purchased hundreds of thousands of company shares.
 By May 1965, he owned over 40% of Berkshire and assumed control of the company.

-Sign up for M1 to receive Weekly Wrap Up in your inbox every Monday.
+Sign up for M1 to receive weekly market insights and financial wellness tips in your inbox.